 Reporting accidents, incidents and hazards can be done by any employee from anywhere with CRAMS and they require a review after reporting.
 This forces managers or competent people to review processes alongside accident data, guiding your team to implement safer controls to remove hazards.
 The system also shows trends and history in a very simple and easy to understand way.

 Building up safe systems of work is easy with our online tools, which can be done from site, from home or from anywhere in the world that a new policy or document is required, or make changes and quickly communicate them to everyone who needs to know.

-Using our innovative new tool, Hub & Link, companies can share information between each other or with contractors/subcontractors, without needing to print a thing, whilst still keeping their own policies and procedures private, in line with data protection.
+Using our innovative new tool, CRAMS Network, companies can share information between each other or with contractors/subcontractors, without needing to print a thing, whilst still keeping their own policies and procedures private, in line with data protection.